2003 Stanley Cup playoffs: (4) Philadelphia Flyers vs. (5) Toronto Maple Leafs

 The Philadelphia Flyers finished as the fourth seed in the Eastern Conference with 107 points.
 The Toronto Maple Leafs finished as the fifth seed in the Eastern Conference with 98 points.
 This was the fifth playoff meeting between these two teams with Philadelphia winning three of the previous four series.
 They last met in the 1999 Eastern Conference Quarterfinal, which Toronto won in six games.
 The teams split this year's four game regular season series.

 The Flyers defeated the Maple Leafs in seven games.
 In game one, Alexander Mogilny scored a hat trick to give Toronto a 5–3 victory.
 The Flyers responded to the loss with a 4–1 win in game two with John LeClair, Mark Recchi, and Simon Gagne all contributing a goal and an assist.
 In game three, Toronto came back from an early two-goal deficit to win the game in double overtime on a goal by Tomas Kaberle, his second of the game.
 Game four showcased a triple overtime game in which Philadelphia nearly doubled the shots Toronto took.
 On the 75th shot for the Flyers, at 13:54 of the third overtime Mark Recchi scored his second goal of the game to help the Flyers take a 3–2 win.
 Sami Kapanen scored two power play goals in game five to assist the Flyers in a 4–1 win and took a 3–2 series lead.
-In game six, Ed Belfour helped Toronto force a seventh game with 35 saves in a double overtime 2–1 victory.
+In game six, Robert Reichel opened the scoring after a distracted Roman Cechmanek was attempting to put his glove back on as he had lost it behind the net.
+Toronto forced a seventh game with 35 saves from Ed Belfour and a game-winning goal from Travis Green in double overtime.
 The Flyers routed the Maple Leafs in game seven 6–1 with Mark Recchi scoring two goals and an assist and Justin Williams and Claude Lapointe both scoring a goal and two assists.